d3/d3-array/README.md

 ### Collections

+It is tempting to use plain objects as maps (also known as hashes), but this practice can lead to [unexpected behavior](http://www.devthought.com/2012/01/18/an-object-is-not-a-hash/) when built-in property names are used as keys, such as `object["__proto__"] = 42` and `"hasOwnProperty" in object`.
+Although ES6 introduces Map and Set collections, browser support is still limited.

+Note: unlike ES6, D3’s map coerces keys to strings and D3’s set coerces values to strings.

 <a name="map" href="#map">#</a> <b>map</b>([<i>object</i>[, <i>key</i>]])

 Constructs a new map.
 If *object* is specified, copies all enumerable properties from the specified object into this map.
 The specified object may also be an array or another map.
 An optional *key* function may be specified to compute the key for each value in the array.
 For example: